linagora/tmail-backend/tmail-backend/apps/memory/README.md

 ```

 You can copy those two keys into the `src/main/conf` folder of this memory app module if you want to build
-Team-mail server with them in the conf, or you can decide to mount them later when running the server.
+Twake Mail server with them in the conf, or you can decide to mount them later when running the server.

 Then to build your server: